CodeForSocialGood/calltocode.org/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Your pull request targets the `master` branch of calltocode.org
 - [ ] Your branch is updated with the latest changes on `master`
-- [ ] Your branch passes linting and all new and existing tests with command `yarn test`
+- [ ] Your branch passes linting, building and all new and existing tests with command `yarn test`
-- [ ] Below, reference the ID of the story that this branch addresses
+- [ ] The ID of the story that this branch address is referenced below

 #### Post-Submission Checklist:
 <!-- After creating the pull request, tick the boxes below that are completed -->